 Make sure to read also all the things to know when traveling to Italy for the first time

-Perfectly located on the Italian Northern Riviera, the town offers plenty of options for spending the time and taking day trips from Genoa.
+Perfectly located on the Italian Northern Riviera, the town offers plenty of options for spending time and taking day trips from Genoa.

 Boccadasse, Genoa